skagget77/recover-gh-secrets/README.md

           RECOVER_GH_SECRETS_REMOTE: ${{ secrets.RECOVER_GH_SECRETS_REMOTE }}
           TEST_SECRET: ${{ secrets.TEST_SECRET }}
 ```
 Where `TEST_SECRET` is the name of the secret to recover.
 The workflow triggers on `workflow_dispatch` which means it has to be started manually.
+Note that if the workflow is in a branch other than the default branch the trigger needs to be `push` for GitHub to run it.

 ### 5. Decrypt
 If the workflow run successfully in step 4 there should be a base64 encoded blob on the server's terminal.